apteanuj/anuj.github.io/ph202af19/ph202afindex.md

 author_profile: true
 ---

+Backup of WorldClass materials as of 2019-09-22: [ph202amaterials.zip](./ph202amaterials.zip)

-# WorldClass is now working.
+# WorldClass is now mostly working.
 Solutions to HW1 and all subsequent materials are posted there.
 Contact me if you are having trouble accessing them!

 ## [Syllabus](./ph202af19syllabus.pdf)